-The International Missions Committee coordinates the mission activities of Westminster around the world through direct partnerships, through the Presbyterian Church, USA, and in cooperation with mission organizations.
-Members of Westminster are invited to attend committee meetings!
-We meet the first Wednesday of the month at 7:00 p.m. at the church, unless otherwise advertised.
-Contact the committee, led by Paul van Son and Nancy Griswold, at firstname.lastname@example.org.
+The International Mission Committee coordinates the mission activities of Westminster around the world through direct partnerships, through the Presbyterian Church, USA, and in cooperation with mission organizations.
+Contact the committee at [email protected].

 United Orphanage & Academy in Moi’s Bridge, Kenya

 Westminster’s support for the United Orphanage & Academy began at its founding in 2001.
 The reconciliation of children from various ethnic backgrounds was a founding principle of the Orphanage.
 We have built dormitories, toilet facilities, dining hall, kitchen, office and storage space, dug a well, provided for construction to enable connection to the electric grid, and purchased a 14-passenger van using budgeted funds and contributions from individual members of the congregation and others.